limitation-perception/support-quality-analyzer-ai/README.md

 # support-quality-analyzer-ai
 ## Project Overview:
-    This project demonstrates an end-to-end pipeline that uses an LLM (gemini-2.5-flash-lite) to:
+###### This project demonstrates an end-to-end pipeline that uses an LLM (gemini-2.5-flash-lite) to:
 + Generate synthetic customer–support conversations (generate.py)

 + Analyze conversation quality using a hybrid approach:
-        +LLM reasoning
+  -LLM reasoning
-        +Rule-based scoring (analyze.py)
+  -Rule-based scoring (analyze.py)

 The system produces structured evaluation results in JSON format for each dialogue and an aggregated report for the entire dataset.